QBDev0ps/DevOps-Cloud-projects/Project1.md

 ## 20. tar Command

 We can use this command to archive multiple files into a TAR file.
-For instance if we want to archive the DevOps and the learning_linux files,  in to archive file named combined_archive, we simply enter the command below:
+For instance if we want to archive the DevOps and the learning_linux files into an archive file named combined_archive, we simply execute the command below:

 `tar -cvf combined_archive DevOps learning_linux`